apache/myfaces-homepage/coreReleaseChecklist.md

 ## 8. Update Homepage

-* Checkout the homapage via [GitBox](https://gitbox.apache.org/repos/asf?p=myfaces-homepage.git)
+* Checkout the homepage via [GitBox](https://gitbox.apache.org/repos/asf?p=myfaces-homepage.git)
-* Update coreX.md: Update the links in the Download section and the version in the Depedency section
+* Update coreX.md: Update the links in the Download section and the version in the Dependency section
 * Update news.md: Add a new entry for the release
 * The Apache Bot will synchronize it after some minutes - Verify the website is updated!